 The questions, however, remain.
 Hesse went to great lengths to make a strong claim for the truth of Demian.
 Siegfried Unseld, who was Hesse’s publisher after 1945, relates that when the author submitted the manuscript to his predecessors, he pretended that he was doing so on behalf of a first-time author called Emil Sinclair, who was incapacitated and close to death, and whose autobiographical story he had typed up for him.
 The publisher believed Hesse, and Demian was published under the name of Emil Sinclair .
 It promptly won a prize for first-time authors, which had to be returned when the true authorship became known.
 This subterfuge reveals a strange gap between the truth of the book and the truthfulness of its author.

 In Demian, intense subjectivity, alternative spirituality, multiple realities, and the power of myths and symbols make for a rich anti-authoritarian mix.
 If it can act as a signpost in a time of disorientation, as it seems to have done for many, Hesse must have got something right.
-But it is required of a signpost that it point in the right direction.
+But it is required of a signpost not only that it point; the direction needs to be correct.
 From the outset, this novel misleads.
-At its close, the reader has been beguiled into accepting that objective hardship, such as the tribulations of war, is somehow less real than the subjective hardship of becoming oneself.

 In a series of short contributions, of which this is the first, different aspects of Hesse’s novel will be explored in the hope of getting to the bottom of its peculiar fascination.